elixir-circuits/circuits_gpio/README.md

 ## FAQ

-### How does Circuits.GPIO compare to Elixir/ALE?

-`Circuits.GPIO` is almost Elixir/ALE 2.0.
-The API for Elixir/ALE became
-difficult to change so we started again with `Circuits.GPIO`.
-The main improvements are:

-* Improved performance and lower resource usage
-* Timestamps on interrupts
-* A hardware abstraction layer to support multiple ways of interfacing with the low level GPIO interfaces

-See the [Porting Guide](PORTING.md) for more information if you're an Elixir/ALE user.

 ### Where can I get help?

 Most issues people have are on how to communicate with hardware for the first